robg-test/NVFlare-Sample-Application/README.md

 docker run nvflare-in-one``
 ```

-### 2. Execute & Monitor NVFlare
-If you exec into the container

-``docker exec -it <name> bash``

-You will be able to run ``fl-admin.sh``
-The username and password for this container are ``admin``
-This will grant you access to all the NVFlare Admin commands.

-The logs for the model execution are written to STDOUT and can be accessible
-_by viewing the logs of the container_

-``docker logs <name>``

-### 3. Inserting Files into the container
+### 2. Inserting Files into the container
-If you wish to test the utillization of resources in your model E.g. DICOMS
+If you wish to test the utilization of resources in your model E.g. DICOMS
-I recommend using the copy commnd to copy the files to the container
+It's recommended to use the copy command to copy the files to the container

 ```
 docker cp <path_to_your_resource> <container_name>:/dir